Earthing or Grounding:

 Constructing and Maintaining an Earth-Pit

-Nowadays, earth-pits are the preferred method for earthing, especially for electrical networks.
-Electricity always follows the path of least resistance, and to divert the maximum current away from a circuit, earthing pits are designed to reduce ground resistance, ideally to 1 ohm.
+Now a days, earth-pits are most common method for earthing, especially for electrical networks.
+Electricity always follows the path of least resistance.
+To divert the maximum current away from a circuit, earthing pits are designed to reduce ground resistance, ideally to 1 ohm.
 To achieve this:

-- The pit is half filled with a mixture of wood coal powder, sand and salt.
+- The pit is half filled with a mixture of Bentonite.

-- The rest of the pit is filled with the coal/sand/salt mixture.
+- Filling of Pits with the coal/sand/salt mixture.

 Advantages of the earth-pit method include: